actualbudget/actual/docs/reports-filters/filters.md

 ### Saving Filters

-Starting with update [27.7.1](https://actualbudget.org/docs/releases/), users now have the ability to save filtered searches.
-Filtering transactions works exactly the same as in previous updates.

-Before we get started, you'll have to go to the **All accounts** page and filter some transactions.
-See the section **How to use the Filter tool** above for more information on how this works.

 To save a search, simply click on the **Unsaved filter** dropdown button above the transactions table and click **Save new filter**.

 ![](/img/filtering/save-filter.png)